jkaliski/lyriclab_eu/projects/sunk.md

 ## ![](/uploads/gp-legal-logo.png)

-A modern law-firm based in Warsaw Polend
+A modern law-firm based in Warsaw Poland.